brianwits/CowSaltPro-App/README.md

-# CowSaltPro - Salt Distribution Management System
+# CowSaltPro

-A modern desktop application built with Electron, React, and TypeScript for managing salt distribution business operations.
+CowSaltPro is an Electron-based desktop application for managing salt distribution business operations.

 ## Features